maxzheng/workspace-tools/docs/README.rst

 * Command execution is also smart / optimized - i.e. test command auto detects requirement changes to redevelop.
 * Path aware context commands that run across all checkouts - i.e. see status / diff for all repos.
 * Get the most out of other products by easily update your dependencies to the latest
+* Automatically install dependencies in editable mode for testing
 * Templates included to setup new product quickly
 * Extensible by adding your own custom commands or modify existing by wrapping them.
 * Trunk based development - one branch per one change that is merged into master when pushed.